 Sanders Hall was built in 1865 for the Turk family, who operated a department store on College Street in Burlington for many years.
 The family lived in the house until 1921, when for a short time it was used as a fraternity house.
 It was then sold to the University of Vermont and used as a dormitory.
 The house was named Sanders Hall after Daniel Sanders, who was the first president of the University of Vermont.
 When the building was purchased by Champlain College in 1967, Bader Brouilette decided to leave the name of the building unchanged.

 Schillhammer Hall is on the corner of Cedar Lane and Summit Street.
 Adjacent to the Miller Information Commons, this house marks the southeast corner of Champlain's campus.
 Residents of Schillhammer appreciate the caring, family like atmosphere.
-Schillhammer has a reputation of being quieter than other halls.
-Some of the rooms offer spectacular views of the beautiful Lake Champlain.
+West-facing rooms offer spectacular views of the beautiful Lake Champlain.
 Schillhammer is home to approximately 27 primarily first year students.
 Many of the rooms have adjoining bathrooms.